 • Avocado, cubed or sliced

-• Cauliflower florets, steamed or roasted
+• Cauliflower florets, steamed or roasted.
+(Try Steamed Cauliflower.)

 • Cherry tomatoes, halved or quartered

-• Cucumbers, sliced or diced (you may want to wait until over at least 18 months and then remove the skin)
+• Cucumbers, sliced or diced (you may want to wait until at least 18 months and then remove the skin)

 • Sweet potato, peeled, diced and roasted until soft, or roasted whole until soft and served in pieces